maki10/WebFTP-v1.0/README.md

 # OOP WebFTP
-Connect to your server ftp section i recommend vsftpd If you have hidden stuff like .htaccess ftp can't deleted it because don't see it.
+Connect to your FTP account, I recommend VSFTPD.
-So you must edit your vsftpd.conf and add a line "force_dot_files=YES" and "service vsftpd restart".
+If you have hidden things like .htaccess then you have to enable this option "force_dot_files=YES" and "sudo service vsftpd restart" in etc/vsftpd/vsftpd.conf

-Then you can delete hidden file in folder with my scripts :)
+Only then you can wipe it all with my scripts :)